jutunen/visual-TSP/README.md

 Redux - Application state container http://redux.js.org/
 React - For listing the coordinates etc. https://facebook.github.io/react/
 jQuery - For generic DOM manipulation etc. http://jquery.com/

+##Contributing

+Server implementations with different TSP solving algorithms are welcome.
+Each server should have their own directory under servers directory.
+Directories should be named with following naming convention: *implementationLanguage-algorithmName*

 ##License